 You’ll want to be VERY CAREFUL with Decorator’s White, as being a COOL white it’s pretty particular about its partners.
-Ideally, it likes colours such as…
+Ideally, it likes colors such as…

 - cool grays with similar undertones in a VARIETY of depths

 - cleaner whites

-- blue paint colours with a violet undertone
+- blue paint colors with a violet undertone

-- violet paint colours with a subtle blue undertone
+- violet paint colors with a subtle blue undertone

 Not sure if Decorator’s White is right for you?
 I’ve got more!

 BENJAMIN MOORE CHANTILLY LACE

 BENJAMIN MOORE OXFORD WHITE